Women’s Mental Health: Projects and Collaborations

 Women’s Mental Health Leadership Council

 Co-chaired by Carroll C.D.
 Pierce and Kristine M. Trustey, our Women’s Mental Health Leadership Council has grown to include more than 100 members.
-The group provides philanthropic support for the center while raising awareness for women’s mental health issues.
+The group provides philanthropic support for the division while raising awareness for women’s mental health issues.
 The council’s On Women’s Minds luncheon events continue to focus on topics of pressing importance to women and girls.
 Topics have included “Promoting Resiliency: What Borderline Personality Treatments Can Teach Us All,” “Across a Woman’s Lifespan: Depression and Treatments That Work,” and “Women and Alcohol: What Every Woman Should Know.”

 Addressing the Opioid Crisis